mahmoud/sedimental/entries/colophon.md

 ---
 title: Colophon
-publish_date: October 31st, 2014
+publish_date: May 1st, 2015
 tags:
   - meta
   - code
 ---

-Most blogs, including this one, are reverse-chronologically ordered, causing the first post to appear last in the archive.
+Most blogs, like this one, are reverse-chronological, causing the first post to appear last in the archive.
 This convention makes a [colophon][colophon] the [King's Pawn Game][kingspawn] of web authorship; there's no better place to showcase certain implementation